nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/ROUTING.md

 )
 ```

-With code in place, you should be able to navigate between multiple views and with an HTML representation.
+With code in place, you should be able to navigate between multiple views and display different HTML representations.

 ## Practice: Customers and Employees